Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras

+In this section we present qualitative features of our results, and relations with connected results in the previous literature.
+In Section \ref{summary} we give precise statements and discuss our methods in details.

 The quantum moduli algebras have been introduced in the mid $'90$s by Alekseev-Grosse-Schomerus \cite{AGS1,AGS2,AS} and Buffenoir-Roche \cite{BuR1,BuR2}.
-They are associative, non commutative algebras defined over the ground field $\mc(q^{1/D})$, quantizing the algebras of functions on the moduli spaces of flat $\mathfrak{g}$-connections on surfaces, where $q$ is a formal variable, $\mathfrak{g}$ is a complex simple Lie algebra, and $D$ is the corank of the root lattice of $\mathfrak{g}$ in the weight lattice (see \S \ref{prelimLieAlgebras} for the generalization to semisimple Lie algebras).
+They are associative, non commutative algebras defined over the ground field $\mc(q^{1/D})$, quantizing the algebras of functions on the moduli spaces of flat $\mathfrak{g}$-connections on surfaces, where $q$ is a formal variable, $\mathfrak{g}$ is a complex finite dimensional simple Lie algebra, and $D$ is the smallest positive integer such that $DP\subset Q$, where $P$, $Q$ are the weight and root lattices of $\mathfrak{g}$ (see \S \ref{prelimLieAlgebras} for the generalization to semisimple Lie algebras).

-The main purpose of this paper is to prove that the quantum moduli algebras are Noetherian and finitely generated rings, with no non trivial zero divisors when the surface has punctures, and that they are isomorphic to skein algebras.
-Theses results should allow one to study the prime and primitive spectra of the skein algebras similarly as those of quantized coordinate rings (see eg. \cite{BG}, Part II).